Data Protection Directive: Transfer of personal data to third countries

 Third countries is the term used in legislation to designate countries outside the European Union.

 Personal data may only be transferred to a third country if that country provides an adequate level of protection of the data.
 Some exceptions to this rule are provided, for instance when the controller himself can guarantee that the recipient will comply with the data protection rules.

 The Directive's Article 29 created the "Working party on the Protection of Individuals with regard to the Processing of Personal Data", commonly known as the "Article 29 Working Party".
 The Working Party gives advice about the level of protection in the European Union and third countries.

 The Working Party negotiated with United States representatives about the protection of personal data, the Safe Harbour Principles were the result.
 According to critics the Safe Harbour Principles do not provide for an adequate level of protection, because they contain fewer obligations for the controller and allow the contractual waiver of certain rights.

-In October 2015 the European Court of Justice ruled that the Safe Harbour regime was invalid as a result of an action brought by an Austrian privacy campaigner in relation to the export of subscribers' data by Facebook's European business to Facebook in the USA.
-The US and European Authorities worked on a replacement for Safe Harbour and an agreement was reached in February 2016, leading to the European Commission adopting the EU-US Privacy Shield framework on 12 July 2016.
+In October 2015 the European Court of Justice ruled that the Safe Harbour regime was invalid as a result of an action brought by an Austrian privacy campaigner in relation to the export of subscribers' data by Facebook's European business to Facebook in the United States.
+The US and European Authorities worked on a replacement for Safe Harbour and an agreement was reached in February 2016, leading to the European Commission adopting the EU–US Privacy Shield framework on 12 July 2016.
+This was likewise found invalid in 2020 and replaced with the EU–US Data Privacy Framework in 2023.

 In July 2007, a new, controversial, passenger name record (PNR) agreement between the US and the EU was undersigned.

 In February 2008, Jonathan Faull, the head of the EU's Commission of Home Affairs, complained about the United States bilateral policy concerning PNR.
 The US had signed in February 2008 a memorandum of understanding (MOU) with the Czech Republic in exchange of a visa waiver scheme, without first consulting Brussels.
 The tensions between Washington and Brussels are mainly caused by the lower level of data protection in the US, especially since foreigners do not benefit from the US Privacy Act of 1974.
-Other countries approached for bilateral Memoranda of Understandings included the United Kingdom, Estonia, (Germany) and Greece.
+Other countries approached for bilateral Memoranda of Understanding included the United Kingdom, Estonia, (Germany) and Greece.